-- 2.1 Identify FOSS Liaison Function ("FOSS Liaison"). - Assign individual(s) responsible for receiving external FOSS inquiries; - FOSS Liaison must make commercially reasonable efforts to respond to FOSS compliance inquiries as appropriate; and - Publicly identify means of contacting the FOSS Liaison by way of electronic communication.
+- 2.1 Identify FOSS Liaison Function ("FOSS Liaison"). - Assign individual(s) responsible for receiving external FOSS inquiries; - FOSS Liaison must make commercially reasonable efforts to respond to FOSS compliance inquiries as appropriate; and - Publicly identify a means by which one can contact the FOSS Liaison.